TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 }
 ```

 Note that this code contains `commitChanges: false`.
-This means that all **changes in the database will be rolled back** at the end of the script.
+This means that all **changes in the database
+will be rolled back** at the end of the script.

 ### Option A: LINQPad

 1. Download the latest version of LINQPad from <https://www.linqpad.net/>.
-2. Open the LINQPad script `Rhetos Server DOM.linq` from your application's Rhetos server folder.
+2. Open the LINQPad script `Rhetos Server DOM.linq` from your application's folder.
 3. Run it with F5.
 It should print a few tables and end with "Done.".

 Notes:

 * The examples use the LINQPad's method `Dump()` to print the results in a grid.
-* LINQPad keeps the Rhetos server's process **active between executions**.
-This improves performance, but you will need to stop the LINQPad process ("Cancel All Thread and Reset" menu option) before calling **DeployPackages.exe**, to **unlock the dll files**.
+* LINQPad keeps the Rhetos application's process **active between executions**.
+This improves performance,
+  but you will need to stop the LINQPad process ("Cancel All Thread and Reset" menu option)
+  after modifying the DSL scripts, before building the application again, to **unlock the generated dll files**.

 ### Option B: Creating a "playground" console app

-1. In Visual Studio create a new project from template "Console App (.NET Framework)".
+1. In Visual Studio, add a new project to the existing solution with the main Rhetos application:
+   * Project template: "Console App (.NET Framework)".
-   * Select .NET framework 4.7.2 (same as Rhetos)
+   * Framework: ".NET Framework 4.7.2" (same as your main Rhetos application).
    * If you are creating a Bookstore demo application, set the following:
-     * Location: create the `test` subfolder in your "Bookstore" project folder (`...\Bookstore\test\`),
+     * Location: create `test` subfolder in your "Bookstore" project folder (`...\Bookstore\test\`),
      * Name: "Bookstore.Playground"
-     * VS 2019: Enable checkbox "Place solution and project in the same directory".
-     * VS 2017: Disable the checkboxes "Create directory for solution" and "Create new Git repository".
+2. Add a project reference to the main Rhetos application:
-2. Project => Add reference... => Browse... => Select all dlls from the Rhetos server's bin folder
+   Project => Add reference... => Projects => Check "Bookstore.Service" => OK.
-  (for example `Bookstore\dist\BookstoreRhetosServer\bin`), **except the two** Microsoft.*.dll files
-  => Add => OK.
-3. Repeat the previous step for this two Rhetos server subfolders: `bin\Generated` and `bin\Plugins`.
-4. Project => Manage NuGet Packages... => Browse => search "ConsoleDump"
+3. Project => Manage NuGet Packages... => Browse => search "ConsoleDump"
    => select the ConsoleDump package => Install => OK.
-5. Copy the content of the `Main` method, from the *Rhetos Server DOM.linq* script
+4. Copy the content of the `Main` method from the *Rhetos Server DOM.linq* script
-  in the Rhetos server folder, into the Main method of your Playground project.
+   in the Rhetos application folder (`Bookstore.Service\LinqPad` e.g.), into the Main method of your Playground project.
-6. Replace the line `var rhetosServerPath = Path.GetDirectoryName(Util.CurrentQueryPath);`
+5. Replace the line `string applicationFolder = Path.GetDirectoryName(Util.CurrentQueryPath);`
-  with `var rhetosServerPath = @"<relative or absolute path to the Rhetos server folder>";`,
+   with `string applicationFolder = @"<relative or absolute path to the Rhetos application folder>";`,
-  for example `var rhetosServerPath = @"..\..\..\..\dist\BookstoreRhetosServer";`.
+   for example `string applicationFolder = @"..\..\..\..\src\Bookstore.Service";`.
-7. Fix the compiler errors by adding the suggested "using" statement for each error.
+6. Fix the compiler errors by adding the suggested "using" statement for each error.
    The resulting using statements should look like this:
     ```C#
     using ConsoleDump;
+    using Rhetos;
     using Rhetos.Configuration.Autofac;
     using Rhetos.Dom.DefaultConcepts;
     using Rhetos.Logging;